super-linter/super-linter/docs/descriptors/raku_raku.md

 ## Configuration

+### raku configuration

+- raku has no known capability to configure custom rules
+- raku has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_RAKU | Activate or deactivate raku | `true` |